What is PRP?

 They are pre-menopausal (and in males up to their 50s), generally healthy, nonsmoker, with a good diet, no history of skin cancer and with normal platelet counts.
 In older patients, we usually combine PRP with another treatment such as laser skin resurfacing to obtain the best results.

-Although about 85% of people see an improvement in their skin - there will be some that have great results and some that will not be as dramatic.
+About 5 out of 6 people see an improvement in their skin - but there will be some that have great results and some that will not be as dramatic.
 This is a normal distribution of responses to any treatment designed to stimulate a natural body process.

 Which areas or problems can be treated?